 Time to Upload Stuff

-The 3D Warehouse has a 10 MB file size limit for each model.
+The 3D Warehouse has a 10 MB file size limit for each model during the Google days.
+And the acceptable upload size has appreciably increased after Trimble took over.
 To reduce the file size you need to find the factor that contributes most to the file size (you didn't yet post what size the model has).Is it due to textures/photos?
 An easy way to find out is to export the model as Collada and then compare the sum of the exported images with the size of the model file (model.dae).
 If it's due to the textures, you should delete those that you don't need, and use for similar faces the same texture image.
 You can also use a batch image resizer like the plugin TextureResizer.

 If the file size is caused by too much geometry, make sure you have used components for repeated objects.
 Make sure imported components from 3D Warehouse are not more complex than you need, otherwise replace them by less detailed ones.
 Make sure that you always use the arc/circle tool with no more segments than you really need.

 There are several ways to retrieve a model from the 3D Warehouse

 Either download the SKP files to your Hard Drive or let SketchUp manage adding the new stuff.
 SketchUp 6 added File > 3D Warehouse to Get and Share Models.
 And SketchUp 7 added an online Warehouse browser to the Component browser palette in addition to the File > Import option.

 - Let SketchUp manage downloads.
 If you import or get a model from inside of SketchUp, a component wrapper is added to the outside of the model.
 So the new models can be further controlled through the Component browser.